Is Your Potty-Trained Child Having Accidents at School?

 (I also wish it was as easy as “don’t stop until you’re satisfied,” but it’s likely to involve a lot of stress and general uneasiness.
 Advocating for your child can feel like a master class in keeping it together when you want to scream, but I’ve never met a mom who wasn’t up for the challenge.
 You’re a warrior, mama.
 And don’t you forget it.)

 As with all parenting conundrums, navigating toileting issues is never black-and-white.
-Here are a few general guidelines to help you decipher when it may be time to seek professional assistance:
+Here are a few general guidelines to help you decipher when it may be time to seek professional assistance if your potty-trained child having accidents at school:

 - Incidents are occurring with increasing frequency